Creamy Scalloped Potatoes au gratin

 Creamy Cheesy Scalloped Potato au gratin recipe

-I AM EXCITED YOU ARE VIEWING JETT’S CREAMY SCALLOPED POTATOES AU GRATIN RECIPE AND WOULD LOVE TO SEE HOW IT TURNS OUT SHOULD YOU DECIDE TO MAKE IT!
-BE SURE TO USE THE HASHTAG ON SOCIAL MEDIA!
+I AM EXCITED YOU ARE VIEWING JETT’S RECIPE FOR MAKING CHEESY CREAMY SCALLOPED AU GRATIN POTATOES AND WOULD LOVE TO HEAR HOW YOURS TURNS OUT SHOULD YOU DECIDE TO MAKE IT!

 Scalloped Potato Recipe